cockpit-project/cockpit-project.github.io/content/cockpit-118.md

 Most of Cockpit is written in javascript and runs in the browser.
 This code is now built with [Webpack](https://webpack.github.io/).
-It's bundled into real single page application bundles per Cockpit component.
+It's bundled into single page application bundles per Cockpit component.
 Among other things, this makes hacking on Cockpit much easier.

 The [documentation has been updated](https://github.com/cockpit-project/cockpit/blob/master/HACKING.md) to show what you need to do to make a change to Cockpit either with Vagrant or on your local machine.

-### Make Docker resource limits work on Debian
+### SSH key loading and Docker resources work on Debian

 The container resource usage graphs and resource limit dialogs now work properly on Debian.
 Stef adapted the code to account for the different CGroup layout than Docker uses on Debian.

+In addition the SSH key listing code now works on Debian.

 ### Configure Cockpit URLs with an HTTP prefix